tscircuit/autorouting-cache-engine/README.md

 - `nets_to_route` is a sorted array of integers indicating the nets to route
 - `allowed_layers` indicates the layers that the autorouting is allowed to use for the solution
+- The normalized objects are translated to be centered about the "region of interest" which is the smallest bounding box that contains all the nets to connect

 ### `LongString`